Second Battle of Zurich: Initial situation

 Nauendorf, with 5,400 Austrians, on the right bank of the Rhine between Waldshut and Basel.

 Hotze with 25,000 Austrians, including 3,000 Swiss, from Uznach to Chur and Disentis.

 Suvorov with 28,000 Russians on the march from Italy through the Alps.

 Shortly before the battle Korsakov detached Osten-Sacken's 5,000 man Reserve Division to Rapperswil to reinforce Hotze in anticipation of Suvorov's approach, consequently weakening his defensive line along the Limmat before Zürich and exposing his line of communications.

 The departure of Archduke Charles gave the French a momentary superiority in numbers, Masséna was determined to exploit this and the redistribution of Austrians and Russians.
 His aim was to beat Korsakov and Hotze before any intervention by Suvorov.
 On 30 August he attempted to cross the Aare and push back the enemy before Zürich.
 This river crossing was unsuccessful, and Masséna now planned a crossing near Dietikon with a subsequent attack on Korsakov in Zürich.

 On 19 September, Masséna revealed his plan to his division commanders.
 Lorge's Division and part of Ménard's would cross the Limmat from Dietikon and attack Korsakov in Zürich.
 The remainder of Ménard's command would occupy the enemy by demonstrating at Vogelsang.
 At the same time Mortier's Division was to hold the attention of Korsakov's main body in front of Zürich by attacking Wollishofen.
 Klein was to cover the Alstetten road, while the Division of Soult was to cross the Linth at Bilten and prevent Hotze from assisting the Russians.
 All the boats available for transportation were assembled at Brugg, while a pontoon bridge was constructed at Rottenschwil to mislead the enemy as to the point of crossing.
 Since June, French boats had been gathered from different waters and transported over land and water.
 By September, 37 boats of different types were gathered in secret near Dietikon.
-Under cover of the night of 23/24 September Artillery General Dedon dismantled the pontoon bridge at Rottenschwil and transported it by convoy across the mountain to Dietikon.
+Under cover of the night of 23/24 September General of the Artillery Dedon dismantled the pontoon bridge at Rottenschwil and transported it by convoy across the mountain to Dietikon.

-On 24 September news came that Suvorov's troops had finally conquered the Gotthard Pass.
+On 24 September news came that Suvorov's troops had finally conquered the Gotthard Pass (see Battle of Gotthard Pass).
 This delayed success for the Russians made the joint attack of Korsakov, Hotze and Suvorov impossible, but it persuaded Masséna to bring forward his attack from 26 to 25 September.